svdo/unfolded.dev/content/md/posts/2021-05-08-mobile-cross-platform.md

 ## Architecture

 Here is the idea that I'm implementing.
 I call it "**Strohm Native**"[^strohm].
-It implements the flow architecture (as implemented by Redux, for example), on the boundary between native Swift/Kotlin and JavaScript.
+It implements the flow architecture (as implemented by Redux, for example[^flow]), on the boundary between native Swift/Kotlin and JavaScript.
 The store, reducers and actions are in JavaScript, but the subscriptions to changes of the store are done on the native side.
 Using data binding, you can then easily bind specific